dgroomes/tada/README.md

   an indeterminate amount of time as I get vague and complex build errrors (e.g 50+ line Gradle stacktraces, or internal errors in AAPT, or Dagger code generation problems especially with regard to Kotlin...
 I've been down this road before and I don't want to revisit it if I can help it!)
-* Use Gradle's JVM toolchain support to use latest Java (15 right now) for the Gradle process but use Java 8 for the project itself (I doubt this would work)
+* DONE Use Gradle's JVM toolchain support to use latest Java (15 right now) for the Gradle process but use Java 8 for the project itself (I doubt this would work)
 * DONE Use Gradle's Kotlin DSL (UPDATE: implementing this was not a wise choice.
 Android does not explicitly support this.
 If they did support it, then they would have documentation about it.
 They do not have documentation.
 It's up to